aijordan/triptych/README.md

 ## Installation

-(Soon) Install the latest release of triptych from CRAN with:
+Install the latest release of triptych from CRAN with:

 ``` r
 install.packages("triptych")